 There are several items you want to put into your safe room

 - Candles, with a pan to sit them in so you don’t start a fire if they tip over.
 Or you could opt in to getting an LED lantern or flashlight.
-You will need to make sure you have plenty of batteries, or if your flashlight take a lithium battery, make sure they are charged!!
+You will need to make sure you have plenty of batteries, or if your flashlight takes a lithium battery, make sure they are charged!!